conoroshea1996/elderJsTest/src/routes/blog/automation-deliberation.md

 ---
-title: "Automation deliberation"
+title: 'Automation deliberation'
-date: "2017-03-06"
+date: '2017-03-06'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "automation-deliberation"
+slug: 'automation-deliberation'
-seoTitle: ""
+seoTitle: ''
-seoDescription: "Automation is a word that tends to make people nervous, but using your online recruiting software, you can make serious gains."
+seoDescription: 'Automation is a word that tends to make people nervous, but using your online recruiting software, you can make serious gains.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/robot-2.jpg"
+coverImage: '/images/robot-2.jpg'
 ---

 Automation tends to raise the hackles on many people, and that is understandable.
 However, automation does not mean taking the human out of human resources.